tjercus/hotelbooking-react/README.md

-# React EventEmitter
+# React Hotelbooking Demo App

-A minimal React JS application that demos the possible usages of EventEmitter with React applications
+A minimal React JS application that demos the usage of React + EventEmitter

 Based on 'React Starterify'.